knpuniversity/symfony4/knpu/ep3-doctrine/updating-entity.md

 # Updating an Entity

-In the previous tutorial, we created this fun little heart feature: you click on the heart and it makes an Ajax request back to the server.
-And, in theory, that updates the number of "hearts" for this article somewhere in the database.
+In the previous tutorial, we created our heart feature!
+You click on the heart, it makes an Ajax request back to the server, and returns the *new* number of hearts.
+It's all very cute.
+In *theory*... when we click the heart, it would update the number of "hearts" for this article somewhere in the database.

-And actually, you can see the Ajax request being recorded down in the web debug toolbar.
-But, instead of updating the database... well... this is just a dummy feature right now!
+But actually, instead of updating the database... well... it does *nothing*, and returns a new, *random* number of hearts.
+Lame!

 Look in the `public/js` directory: open `article_show.js`.
-In that tutorial, we wrote some really simple JavaScript that said: when the "like" link is clicked, toggle the styling in the heart, and then send a POST request to URL that's in the `href` of the heart link.
-Then, when the AJAX call finishes, read the new number of `hearts`, and update the page.
+In that tutorial, we wrote some simple JavaScript that said: when the "like" link is clicked, toggle the styling on the heart, and then send a POST request to the URL that's in the `href` of the link.
+Then, when the AJAX call finishes, read the new number of `hearts` from the JSON response and update the page.

-The `href` that we're reading in JavaScript, can be found in `show.html.twig`.
+The `href` that we're reading lives in `show.html.twig`.
 Here it is: it's a URL to some route called `article_toggle_heart`.
-And we're sending the article *slug* to this endpoint.
+And we're sending the article *slug* to that endpoint.

-Finally, open up `ArticleController`, and scroll down to find that route: it's above the `toggleArticleHeart` method.
-And as you can see... this endpoint doesn't actually do anything!
-It just returns a JSON response with a random number of hearts.
+Open up `ArticleController`, and scroll down to find that route: it's `toggleArticleHeart`.
+And, as you can see... this endpoint doesn't actually do anything!
+Other than return JSON with a random number, which our JavaScript uses to update the page.
-Our JavaScript reads this, and updates the page.
-And *that's* why we get a random number each time we click.

 ## Updating the heartCount